UniMath/agda-unimath/src/simplicial-type-theory/horizontal-composition-natural-transformations.lagda.md

       ( eq-target-natural-transformation▵ β (g x)))
 ```

-### The action of a natural transformation on a directed edge
+### The action of natural transformations on directed edges

 ```agda
 module _